NadimGhaznavi/db4e-systemd/index.md

 ---

 Created and maintained by Nadim-Daniel Ghaznavi.
-Part of the [db4e](https://github.com/NadimGhaznavi/db4e) project.
+Part of the [Database 4 Everything](https://github.com/NadimGhaznavi/db4e) project.